MinaProtocol/coda-automation/services/buildkite/prometheus-exporter/README.md

 ## Environment Variables

-The application can be run in a number of ways, the main launching point is the Docker hub image `codaprotocol/buildkite-exporter`.
+The application can be run in a number of ways though the main launching point is the Docker hub image `codaprotocol/buildkite-exporter`.

 **Required**
 * `BUILDKITE_API_KEY`                   - Buildkite GraphQL API access key